alevikpes/mubrute/README.md

 ./s3_mubrute.py -f list.txt
 ```
 ## Changelog
+5/17/2017: Added region lookups for buckets that return a 200 or 403

 5/16/2017: Added request numbering in output; added more items to the lists of mutators

 5/15/2017: Improved error handling for bucket requests; added exception handling for keyboard interrupts